 Remember my husband’s birthday party last weekend?
 The “featured” dessert was a plate of Spicy Mayan Chocolate Truffles to go with the Mexican Food Fest theme.
 They were delicious, interesting, and everyone loved them.

-However, it was the other plate — of Nutella Chocolate Chip Cookies — that was left completely empty, without even a crumb!
+However, it was the other plate — a big plate of my newest creation: Gluten-Free Nutella Chocolate Chip Cookies — that was left completely empty, without even a crumb!

-While your guests might think you spent a lot of time on these crazy good, sweet creations, you’ll know that the 4-ingredient cookies only took you about 15 minutes to make!
+While your guests might think you spent a lot of time on these ridiculously amazing, sweet creations, you’ll know that the four-ingredient cookies only took you about 15 minutes to put together!

 If you’re not up for a full dinner party, invite a few friends over for dessert — or for a delightful latté-cookie afternoon break.